Load Balancer recommendations¶

 The Layer 7 policy can help you manage more actions in the load balancer.
 This requires the listener to be in either HTTP or HTTPS mode.
 A common scenario might be to setup a redirect from HTTP -> HTTPS for sites that use HTTPs.

-A single load balancer can have several listeners.
-This is useful for when you want to have several services published.
-The load balancer can however only have one service per TCP or UDP port so if you for some reason need to have more than one application that use the same port, then that would require more than a single load balancer.
+A single load balancer can have many listeners.
+This is useful for when you want to have many services published.
+The load balancer can only have one service per TCP or UDP port so if you for some reason need to have more than one application that use the same port, then that would require more than a single load balancer.

-Aside from above, if you want to use different backend pools, its possible to create a Layer 7 rule that forward traffic from a certain domain to a different pool.
-That way, using domain names you could host several web applications using different backends, on the same load balancer.
+Aside from above, if you want to use different backend pools, it’s possible to create a Layer 7 rule that forward traffic from a certain domain to a different pool.
+That way, using domain names you could host many web applications using different backends on the same load balancer.

-Terminating HTTPS in the load balancer is a good way to simplify down stream (on the instances) as certificate management is done in the load balancer only.
-Please see our guide SSL/TLS termination using Load Balancer for more information.
+Terminating HTTPS in the load balancer is a good way to simplify configuration on the instances since you do certificate management in the load balancer only.
+See our guide SSL/TLS termination using Load Balancer for more information.

-If your application relies on persistence (via for instance sessions that are local to the member), you are able to configure this on the pool.
-We do however recommend using some shared storage (for instance by using NFS) or to use a database for sessions.
-This ensures you wont disrupt your users during situations where it would be impossible to honour persistence (for instance during maintenance).
+If your application relies on persistence (for example sessions for users) you are able to configure this on the pool.
+We do recommend using shared storage (for example NFS) or to use a database for sessions.
+This ensures you wont disrupt your users during for example maintenance on instances in the pool.

 From a performance perspective, assuming you don’t use local caching on the members, using the round robin algorithm and not using persistence will likely be the best option.

 Setup identical members.
-From a performance perspective but also ensure that the members run identical software (versions, etc).
+From a performance perspective but also ensure that the members run identical software (versions and so on).
 Automation is a good way to achieve this.

-If the members are not identical, you may end up in situations where issues are present one one member which may be difficult to diagnose as only a subset of the requests may end up on that member.
+If the members are not identical, you can end up in situations where issues are present one member making it difficult to diagnose as only a subset of the requests end up on that member.

-Its generally better to use many less powerful members than fewer with very high performance.
-Finding the sweet spot will of course depend on your exact use case, however two points are usually true:
+Its generally better to use many general purpose members than a few with high performance but finding the sweet spot will depend on your exact use-case, but remember that:

-If one out of two really powerful members are removed, 50% of the capacity of the pool is lost.
-This might overwhelm the remaining server causing a complete outage.
-If one out of ten smaller members are lost, the performance difference should be negligible.
+If one out of two high performance members disappear, you lose 50% of the capacity of the pool This might overwhelm the remaining server causing a complete outage.
+If one out of ten general purpose members disappear, the performance impact becomes negligible.

 Software tends to work better with fewer requests (irrespectively of performance of the compute instance) than with many.